 About me

-I have also done economic advisory work for several organisations including the World Bank, the Brookings Institution, the United Nations University World Institute for Development Economics Research (UNU-WIDER), the Agence Françeise de Développement (AFD), and several departments of the South African government including the Presidency, National Treasury, the Department of Employment and Labour, and the Department of Higher Education and Training.
-Prior to joining the DPRU, I worked as a Research Assistant for the Research on Socio-Economic Policy (RESEP) unit and a Research Intern in South Africa’s central bank.
+I regularly do economic advisory work for multilateral organisations such as the World Bank, the Brookings Institution, and UNU-WIDER, as well as several departments of the South African government including the Presidency, National Treasury, the Department of Employment and Labour, and the Department of Higher Education and Training.
+Prior to joining the DPRU, I worked as a Research Assistant for RESEP and a Research Intern in South Africa’s central bank.